locustcloud/workshop/README.md

 ## 7. Use Locust Cloud from the terminal

-Locust Cloud tests can are executed in the same way as local load tests.
+Locust Cloud tests can be executed in the same way as local load tests, by just adding the `--cloud` flag.

 Register for [Locust Cloud](https://auth.locust.cloud/signup) if you haven't already.
 When you are done, log in to the service: